-Slurm can be configured to specialize the last, rather than the first cores by configuring SchedulerParameters=spec_cores_first.
+Slurm can be configured to specialize the first, rather than the last cores by configuring SchedulerParameters=spec_cores_first.
 In that case, the first core selected will be the lowest numbered core on the lowest numbered socket.
 Subsequent cores selected will be the lowest numbered core on higher numbered sockets.
 If additional cores are required, they well come from the next lowest numbered cores on each socket.

 Note that core specialization reservation may impact the use of some job allocation request options, especially --cores-per-socket.

 There are two fundamentally different mechanisms for core specialization; one for Cray systems and a different model for other systems.

 For Cray systems, configure SelectType=select/cray_aries and CoreSpecPlugin=core_spec/cray_aries.
 By default, no resources will be reserved for system use.
 The user must explicitly set a specialized core count as described above.

-For all other systems, configure SelectType=select/cons_res, CoreSpecPlugin=core_spec/none and TaskPlugin=task/cgroup.
-In addition, specialized resources should be configured in slurm.conf on the node specification line using the CoreSpecCount or CPUSpecList option to identify the CPUs to reserve.
+For all other systems, configure SelectType to cons_tres, configure CoreSpecPlugin to core_spec/none (the default), and enable the task/cgroup TaskPlugin.
+In addition, specialized resources should be configured in slurm.conf on the node specification line using the CoreSpecCount or CPUSpecList options to identify the CPUs to reserve.
 The MemSpecLimit option can be used to reserve memory.
 These resources will be reserved using Linux cgroups.
 Users wanting a different number of specialized cores should use the --core-spec option as described above.

 A job's core specialization option will be silently cleared on other configurations.
 In addition, each compute node's core count must be configured or the CPUs count must be configured to the node's core count.
 If the core count is not configured and the CPUs value is configured to the count of hyperthreads, then hyperthreads rather than cores will be reserved for system use.